 Apple School Manager or Apple Business Manager, which automates device enrollment into your organization’s MDM solution

-An MDM solution, which lets you securely enroll iOS and iPadOS devices in the corporate or education environment, wirelessly configure and update settings, monitor policy compliance, deploy apps, and remotely wipe or lock them if they’re managed
+An MDM solution, which lets you securely enroll iPhone, iPad, and Apple TV devices in your organization, wirelessly configure and update settings, monitor policy compliance, deploy apps, and remotely wipe or lock them if they’re managed

-Several MDM solutions are available for various server platforms.
+Several MDM solutions are available.
 Each solution offers its own management console, features, and pricing.

-For more information about these programs and services, see the iOS Deployment Reference.
+For more information about these programs and services, see the Deployment Reference for iPhone and iPad.

 Supervise devices as part of the preparation